brians1982/brians1982/README.md

 Outside of work, I am contributing to a couple research papers that combine digital pathology and machine learning.
 Check out our first preprint, [UltraLight Med-Vision Mamba for Classification of Neoplastic Progression in Tubular Adenomas](https://arxiv.org/abs/2508.09339) here.
 I created the labeled tile dataset for this paper by training an EfficientNetV2S CNN to process hundreds of gigapixel digitized Whole Slide Images (WSIs) using training data from about 20 WSIs with regions of interest annotated by expert pathologists.
 More of my work with CNNs and the GradCAM algorithm will be publicly available soon.

 Example original WSIs and WSIs with an overlay of retained tiles (green shading) and discarded tiles (dark yellow shading).
+Regions without shading do not pass an initial screening for the presence of tissue.

 <img src="combined_1_resized.png" height="300"> <img src="combined_2_resized.png" height="300"> <img src="combined_3_resized.png" height="300">